MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ### Persist Security Info

-Valid values are True and False.
+Valid values are **True** or **False**.
 When set to True, security information, such as the user identity or password previously specified on the connection string, can be obtained from the connection after the connection is made.
 The default value is False.

 ### Protection Level